henningWoehr/actions/poetry/run-pytest/readme.md

 # poetry/run-pytest
-GitHub Action for Python projects using poetry
+GitHub Action for python projects using poetry

 ## Description
 With this action you can easily test your code using poetry and pytest with the right dependencies based of the pyproject.toml